timlockridge/com200/Course Description.md

 As this course is highly interactive and practice/discussion-driven, your success is absolutely tethered to your presence and participation.
 The course will move quickly, and each successive meeting will build upon the concepts of the previous.
 Missing a class puts you at a serious disadvantage in terms of the larger semester arc.

 Please come to class on time, prepared, having completed the assigned reading and writing, and ready to contribute to class discussions, to listen seriously and respectfully to the thoughts of others, and to participate in all in-class activities.
 Lateness is also unacceptable; if you arrive late to class or leave early, you can be marked as absent.
-Only three absences are permitted, and these should be used for illness or emergencies (i.e. this does not mean three absences plus absences for illness etc.).
-Each absence after your third will result in a .25 deduction from your final grade--making, for example, a 3.25 a 3.0.
-After the sixth absence, you will fail the class (a grade of FA).
+Five absences are permitted.
+Upon missing class six times (the equivalent of three weeks of class), you will fail the class (with a grade of FA).
 Your primary responsibility is to be in class and fully present.

 Beyond mere presence, however, a successful course requires student participation.
 Students are expected to come to class on time, prepared, having completed the assigned reading and writing, and ready to contribute to class discussions, to listen seriously and respectfully to the thoughts of others, and to participate in all in-class activities.
 I strongly urge you to attend every class, as most of the work done in class is necessary for successful completion of the course.

 ### Course Website

 The course website for this class can be found at [TBA](#).
-You should get in the habit of checking this regularly as I will post suggestions and thoughts about the readings here, as well as links to other things that might interest the class.
+Please check this regularly; I will post suggestions and thoughts about the readings here, as well as links to other things that might interest the class.
 The syllabus can be found here as well, and any changes to the syllabus will be posted here.

 ### A Note on Technology

-Because at its core this class is about how technology changes our culture, we will necessarily engage with a range of computer tools and web based applications.
+This class is about how technology changes our culture, and we will necessarily engage with a range of computer tools and web-based applications.
 You do not need any prior skill; you merely need a willingness to engage and learn.
 A majority of the tools we will be using in class are web-based, and you will not need any special software.
-While we have lab computers on which you can work, you will probably find it easier to use your own computer--as many of the services we will use have plugins or extensions that connect to the browser.
+While we have lab computers on which you can work, you will probably find it easier to use your own computer&mdash;as many of the services we will use have plugins or extensions that connect to the browser.
 Bringing in your own computer and configuring it during class and lab sessions might save you time later.

 Should you need to use additional materials: In the IT office in the basement of Merion Hall (directly below our classroom), COM students have access to a variety of audio/visual equipment.
 Check out time is 48 hours.